ASKabalan/Jax-multihost/README.md

 \
-__note:__ JAX is always multicontroller from what I understood, but for simplicity I will call it single controller when there is one process launched by the end user (that's you) even if JAX launches multiple processes under the hood.
+__note:__ JAX is always multi-controller from what I understood, but for simplicity I will call it single controller when there is one process launched by the end user (that's you) even if JAX launches multiple processes under the hood.

 ## 3.5.
 Multi controller for multiple nodes

 Think of a node as a personal computer.
 You have multiple components, multiple RAM slots, multiple PCIe lanes but one motherboard and one case (generally).

-One motherboard can take a finite amount of GPUs because it has a finite amount of PCIeX16 lanes for example\
-If you wanna go further to use multiple GPUs from multiple machines you can no longer use only one controller.
-In HPC and in supercomputers we call that having multiple nodes.
+One motherboard can take a finite amount of GPUs because it has a finite amount of PCIe x16 lanes, for example.
+If you want to go further and use multiple GPUs from multiple machines, you can no longer use only one controller.
+In HPC and in supercomputers, we call that having multiple nodes.

 Check how many nodes does [Jean-Zay](http://www.idris.fr/jean-zay/cpu/jean-zay-cpu-hw.html) or [Perlmutter](https://docs.nersc.gov/systems/perlmutter/architecture/#system-specifications) have for example.